Next Generation Backscatter Communication: Systems, Techniques and Applications: Emerging BackCom Techniques

-The future IoT applications require the BackCom systems to enable far-distance, low-latency, and high-rate communications between dense IoT devices and also enable their ad hoc communication.
+The future IoT applications require the BackCom systems to enable long-distance, low-latency, and high-rate communications between massive IoT devices and also enable their ad hoc communication.
 A few advanced BackCom techniques aiming at tackling these challenges are discussed as follows.